Follow Italianism

 Venice court redistributes 194 Italian citizenship cases among eight temporary judges in an effort to reduce backlogs and speed up trials.

-The Venice Court redistributed, this Thursday (23), 194 processes for recognition of Italian citizenship.
-The actions were assigned to eight substitute judges, temporarily appointed to reinforce the court — 22 in total are expected.
+The Venice Court redistributed, this Thursday (23), 194 cases of recognition of Italian citizenship.
+The actions were assigned to eight substitute judges, temporarily appointed to reinforce the court — 22 are expected in total.

 The measure is part of the National Recovery and Resilience Plan (PNRR), which aims to modernize and relieve pressure on the Italian Judiciary.